 The costs are generally lower, but far less predictable, as the contractor may be charging by the hour, and you have less control over the end price.
 A freelancer or an independent contractor is responsible for filing their own taxes, and all you need to do operationally is fill out Form W-9.

-In some cases, it’s obvious which category your worker falls under, such as a full-time salaried lawyer who completes their work from your law-firm’s offices, and only works with your company’s clients.
-This is clearly an employee.
+In some cases, it’s obvious which is a contractor vs a full-time employee.
+For example, a full-time salaried lawyer who completes their work from your law-firm’s offices, and only works with your company’s clients.
+This is clearly a full-time employee.
 At the same time, an ad-hoc graphic designer who you take on for occasional limited design work when they’re available, and according to their own pre-defined rates is very distinctly a freelancer or an independent contractor.

 Today’s global working reality has made this even more complicated.
 For a worker to be an employee of a US-based company, they need to be eligible to work in the US.
 Many companies mistakenly believe they can get around this by onboarding overseas workers as contractors.
 However, in reality they either need to open a legal entity in the region in which the candidate is working, or utilize an Employer of Record relationship.